 Stevia And Belly Fat

 According to the World Health Organisation (WHO), about 40% of the world’s population is overweight (13).
 Unfortunately, one of the main culprits responsible for this is sugar.
-The result of having lots of calories in the body is obesity, which consequently increases the risk of getting heart conditions, type 2 diabetes, and cancer among other health diseases.
-Although artificial sweeteners have been considered as excellent alternatives to sugar, some people are concerned about whether there is a correlation between stevia and belly fat.
+The result of overeating in the body is obesity, which consequently increases the risk of getting heart conditions, type 2 diabetes, and cancer among other health diseases.
+Although artificial sweeteners have been considered as potential alternatives to sugar, some people are concerned about whether there is a correlation between stevia and belly fat.

 Research carried out in 2018 found out that sweeteners with meager calories also have a chance of increasing fat in the human body (3).
 Based on the research presented during the 100th meeting of the Endocrine Society in Chicago, it was noted that artificial sweeteners affect the cells responsible for fat storage in the body.

 Stevia is the trade name given to extracts from the plants known as stevia rebaudiana.
-Among the food ingredients it seems to be most valued for the fact that it has little or no calories compared to other sweetness substitutes.
-Many food manufacturers are using it because it contains the compound steviol glycoside, making it a sweetener that is free from calories.
+Among the food ingredients it seems to be most valued for the fact that it has little or no calories compared to other artificial sweeteners.
+Many food manufacturers are using it because it contains the compound steviol glycoside, making it a sweetener that is almost calorie-free.
 Stevia is considered to be sweeter than sugar by 200 times.

 Stevia has eight glycosides as identified from research, which are sweet components that have been purified from the leaves of stevia.
 They are dulcoside A, stevioside, steviolbioside, and rebaudioside A, B, C, D, E, and F (4).
 A 2017 article published on this natural sweetening agent found out that stevia has the potential of treating endocrine diseases, including hypertension, diabetes, and obesity (14).
 Some other researches also assert that people suffering from type 2 diabetes can also benefit health-wise from the natural sweetener.